PaulFDennis/PaulFDEnnis.github.io/MIRA_HR2000_ion_optics_concept.md

 MIRA HR-2000 is a high mass resolution mass spectrometer for stable isotope measurements and based on the existing MIRA instrument.
-The reason for designing a new high mass resolution instrument is the need to resolve the key contaminants in clumped isotope analysis of CO$$_2$$ gas.
+The reason for designing a new high mass resolution instrument is because we want to resolve the key contaminants in clumped isotope analysis of CO$$_2$$ gas.
 Notably, at mass 47 we observe the principal contaminants to occur at a lower mass and with a mass difference of less than 1 in 1600.
-This suggests that the species
+This suggests that chloro-carbon species such as
-$$^{12}$$C$$^{35}$$Cl are likely to be important, rather than hydrocarbons which we expect to occur on the high mass side of the m/z = 47 peak.
-To fully resolve
+$$^{12}$$C$$^{35}$$Cl are likely to be important, rather than hydrocarbons which would occur on the high mass side of the m/z = 47 peak.
+To resolve completely
 $$^{12}$$C$$^{35}$$Cl from $$^{13}$$C$$^{18}$$O$$^{16}$$O requires a mass
-resolution of \>1350.
+resolution of >1350.
 We are aiming for an instrument that can operate with a resolution in excess of 2000.

 Previously, we have demonstrated that MIRA currently has a potential resolution of approximately 1400 when operating under optimal conditions.
-The limitation to further increase in the resolution is the energy dispersion associated with the Nier type ion source (typically 4 to 5 eV) and the second order geometric aberrations due to the beam divergence from the source - the so called
+The limitations to further increases in the resolution are the energy dispersion associated with the Nier type ion source (typically 4 to 5 eV) and the second order geometric aberrations due to the beam divergence from the source - the so called
 $$\alpha$$ angle.
-A first approach, in theory, would be to minimise the geometric aberrations by limiting the beam divergence, $$\alpha$$ from the ion source i.e. effectively reducing the source aperture.
-However, this comes with a loss of sensitivity.
+A first approach could be to minimise the geometric aberrations by limiting the beam divergence, $$\alpha$$ from the ion source.
+The aberrations are proportional to $$\alpha^2$$.
+This effectively reduces the source aperture and comes with a loss of sensitivity.
 This is analogous to the operation of a camera lens where the sharpest images are obtained with the smallest aperture but the amount of light collected is restricted.
 Increasing the aperture to allow in more light sees a reduction in the sharpness of the image.

-A second approach is to reconfigure MIRA as a double focusing instrument using an electrostatic analyser (esa) between the source and magnet.
-Double focussing instruments focus with respect to energy and momentum.
+A second approach is to reconfigure the single focusing MIRA as a double focusing instrument using an electrostatic analyser (esa) between the source and magnet.
+Double focusing instruments focus with respect to both energy and momentum whereas the single focusing instrumet focuses with respect to momentum alone.
 The energy dispersion of the esa is equal, but opposite in sign to that of the magnet.
 Thus the two cancel each other out.
-Similarly, with careful selection of the esa parameters the second order geometric aberrations are the same magnitude but in the opposite direction as for the magnet and cancel.
+Similarly, with careful selection of the esa geometry the second order geometric aberrations are the same magnitude but in the opposite direction as for the magnet and cancel.

-The concept for the MIRA HR-2000 instrument is based on the theoretical treatment of double focusing instruments of Johnson and Nier (1953) - Angular aberrations in sector shaped electromagnetic lenses for focusing beams of charged particles, Physical Review, 91, 10-17.
+The concept for the MIRA HR-2000 instrument is based on the theoretical treatment of double focusing instruments given by Johnson and Nier (1953) - Angular aberrations in sector shaped electromagnetic lenses for focusing beams of charged particles, Physical Review, 91, 10-17.
 Here we summarise the key aspects of this paper in relation to designing an esa for the existing MIRA instrument.